 What links them all is our approach.
 Through evidence-based analysis, original thinking, and powerful storytelling, we shine a light on the hidden ways that the world is changing – and provide solutions for how to navigate it.
 Energised by the everyday, we think no topic is too small to be fascinating.
 Inspired by obstacles, we believe no subject is too overwhelming to tackle.

 Who’s who at BBC Future:

-Current editor of BBC Future Amanda Ruggeri leads BBC Future's editorial and commercial strategy.
-An award-winning features journalist in multiple subjects, she also is acting as managing editor of the BBC.com feature sites (BBC Culture, Future and Reel) for the UK and rest of world.
+Editor of BBC Future Amanda Ruggeri leads BBC Future's editorial and commercial strategy.
+An award-winning features journalist, she also is managing editor of the BBC.com feature sites (BBC Culture, Future and Reel) for the UK and rest of world.
 She’s particularly interested in pitches on health, psychology, social and geopolitical trends, climate and environment, and gender.
 She is at @amanda_ruggeri on Twitter.

 Associate editor Stephen Dowling looks after the site’s space, aviation, transport and design coverage, and is also interested in geopolitics, disease and ocean science.
 He is @kosmofoto on Twitter.

 Future Planet editor and senior journalist Martha Henriques commissions, edits and writes stories for BBC Future.
 She works across science and health, with particular interests in environment, climate change and human behaviour.
 She is @Martha_Rosamund on Twitter.

 Senior journalist Richard Fisher has just returned from his Knight Science Journalism fellowship at Massachusetts Institute of Technology, where he is researching how short-termism is shaping society's response to the grand challenges of the 21st Century.
 He can be found at @rifish on Twitter.